- Vol 1: General - Topics Chapters Overview

 - Officially Designated Scenic Highways

-- Deputy Directive 31, Protection of Scenic Corridors
+- Deputy Directive 31 (DP 31), Protection of Scenic Corridors

 - Context Sensitive Solutions Implementation Plan Rick Knapp (October 3, 2002)

-Conducting Scenic Resource Evaluations and Visual Impact Assessments on large projects requires early coordination with the Project Development Team (PDT) including representatives from the affected community.
-Community participation such as public meetings and surveys are useful tools in predicting viewer response to proposed changes in the visual environment.
-Since budget and time constraints often preclude the use of these methods, it is important to conduct research by examining public documents such as city general plans and meeting with local planning staff to discover community values and goals.
+Conducting SREs and VIAs on projects requires early coordination with the Project Development Team (PDT) and representatives from the affected community.
+Community participation through public meetings and surveys are useful tools in predicting viewer response to proposed changes in the visual environment.
+Since budget and time constraints often limit the use of these methods, it is important to determine community values and goals by other means such as examining city general plans and meeting with local planning staff.
+Close coordination with the PDT member who is working on community impacts and the environmental planner/generalist is critical and efficient.
 This coordination should be underway at the project initiation phase in the event that potential project impacts would require the PDT to consider design alternatives or mitigation measures that would affect project funding levels.
-It is also important to discuss these issues with the appropriate Federal Highway Administration representative and other agencies, such as the Coastal Commission, that will have an interest and stake in the outcome.
-Early coordination between the Department, the community, and other agency stakeholders facilitates timely project development.
+It is also important to discuss these issues with other agencies, such as the California Coastal Commission, that will have an interest and stake in the outcome.
+Early coordination between the Department, the community, and other agency stakeholders facilitates timely and efficient project development.

 The intent of the State Scenic Highway Program is to protect and enhance California's natural scenic beauty.
 The Department provides city and county governments the opportunity to nominate eligible scenic highways and adopt corridor protection programs to obtain official scenic highway status.
 Corridor protection programs contain land use elements that support scenic preservation along the route.
-If the proposed project is within an officially designated scenic highway, the environmental document must discuss whether the project has the potential to affect the scenic highway and if so, whether the project is consistent with the protection program.
+If the proposed project is within an officially designated State Scenic Highway, an SRE must be prepared and the environmental document must discuss whether the project has the potential to affect the scenic highway and if so, whether the project is consistent with the protection program.
 If a highway is listed as eligible for official designation, it is also part of the Scenic Highway System and care must be taken to preserve its eligible status.
 For additional information regarding scenic highways, please see the Department’s Scenic Highway website.

-All project sites must be reviewed for scenic resources.
-The goal is to examine the project limits, determine if scenic resources exist within those limits, and whether they will be impacted by the proposal.
-It is important that the Scenic Resource Evaluation (SRE) be based on an evaluation of the public's anticipated perception of the existing resource and its visual setting.
-To encourage reasonable objectivity by trained and experienced personnel, the SRE must be performed by a Landscape Architect.
-The Landscape Architect must consider all available information and opinions including that of local communities, planning agencies and others.
-The district’s Planning and Environmental units should be consulted to assure that all appropriate input is considered.
+All project sites located within the limits of an officially designated State Scenic Highway must be reviewed for the presence of scenic resources.
+The goal is to examine the project limits, determine if scenic resources exist within those limits including the project viewshed, and whether they will be impacted by the proposal.
+Impact assessment should also determine if views of scenic resources will be obstructed.
+To adequately determine the presence of scenic resources, SREs should be based on an evaluation of the public's anticipated perception of the existing resource and its visual setting.
+The District’s Planning and Environmental units should be consulted to ensure that all appropriate input is considered.

-The Scenic Resource Evaluation considers the site-specific visual and historic context, anticipated sensitivity of identified viewers, and the extent of visibility.
+The SRE considers the site-specific visual and historic context, anticipated sensitivity of identified viewers, and the extent of visibility.

-- Field Review.
-Investigation of the project setting and an inventory of existing visual features as well as proposed project element locations, viewer groups and probable affects.
+- Field Review - Investigation of the project setting and an inventory of existing visual features as well as proposed project element locations, viewer groups, and probable affects is conducted.

-- Synthesis.
-The research and field data is analyzed in determining whether a scenic resource exists.
+- Synthesis - The research and field data is analyzed to determine whether a scenic resource exists.
 The analysis identifies the setting, whether or not a scenic resource is present, why it qualifies as a scenic resource, and how the proposed project will potentially affect the scenic resource.
-The Scenic Resource Evaluation is provided in a technical report including photographs and graphic information necessary to substantiate the findings.
+The SRE is provided in a technical report including photographs and graphic information necessary to substantiate the findings.

-A Scenic Resource Evaluation (SRE) is also used for determining whether a proposed project is categorically exempt.
-CEQA statutes Section 21084(b) and CEQA Guidelines Section 15300.2(d)] state that no project damaging “scenic resources, including but not limited to trees, historic buildings, rock outcropping, or similar resources, within a highway designated as an official state scenic highway” is categorically exempt.
+The SRE is also used for determining whether a proposed project is categorically exempt.
+CEQA Statute Section 21084(c) and CEQA Guidelines Section 15300.2(d)] state that no project damaging “scenic resources, including but not limited to trees, historic buildings, rock outcropping, or similar resources, within a highway designated as an official state scenic highway” is categorically exempt.
 Section 15304 of the CEQA Guidelines permits, as a categorical exemption, the minor alteration of land or vegetation that does not involve removal of mature, scenic trees.
-Following completion of the SRE, environmental staff in coordination with the Project Development Team will determine whether a Categorical Exemption (CE) is still appropriate for the project.
-Because of the implications to the categorical exemption determination, it is necessary that the findings of the Landscape Architect be used in documenting the proposed project ’s potential effect on identified scenic resources.
+Following completion of the SRE, environmental staff in coordination with the PDT will determine whether a Categorical Exemption (CE) is still appropriate for the project.
+Because of the implications to the categorical exemption determination, it is necessary that the SRE findings be used in documenting the proposed project ’s potential effect on identified scenic resources.

 While there is no comprehensive list of specific features that automatically qualify as scenic resources, certain characteristics can be identified which contribute to the determination of a scenic resource.
 Following is a partial list of visual qualities and conditions which, if present, may indicate the presence of a scenic resource: